January 2021 – March 2022

 - Southern Streams Farmer Group

-Chalk streams are globally rare and the River Kennet, running through the North Wessex downs AONB, is one of England’s premier chalk streams but is in far from good condition.
+Chalk streams are globally rare and the River Kennet, running through the North Wessex Downs AONB, is one of England’s premier chalk streams but is in far from good condition.
 For centuries the Kennet has been affected by human activities which have degraded the river, the water quality and the wildlife.
-This project will help to reverse some of these negative effects.
+Through this project we have helped to reverse some of these negative effects.

-The project is using nature-based solutions – that is, giving nature a helping hand using techniques to speed up natural processes.
-For example, creating leaky dams, sediment ponds and planting hedges will slow down water and trap silt, cleaning the water as it goes to the rivers.
-Cleaner water and slower flows create ideal conditions for lots of wildlife, from fish and water invertebrates to dragonflies and birds.
-Hedge planting has the additional benefit of helping mitigate for climate change as trees absorb carbon
+We have directly restored and enhanced sections of the River Kennet and its tributaries of the Shalbourne and the Dun, improving and creating new habitats and enabling the rivers to behave more naturally.
+Nature-based solutions were also used across the sub-catchment – that is, techniques that give nature a helping hand to speed up natural processes.
+For example, leaky dams, sediment ponds and hedges will slow down silt laden, polluted and nutrient-enriched water flowing off agricultural land and trap silt, cleaning the water as it goes to the rivers.
+Cleaner water, cleaner gravels and a wider range of habitat conditions result in ideal conditions for lots of wildlife, from fish and water invertebrates to dragonflies and birds.

 Examples of how wildlife will benefit include: